The energy resources used to generate electricity can be divided into two categories:

 The three forms of fossil fuels are coal, oil, and natural gas.
 They are known as fossil fuels because they were formed in the earth from the remains of organic matter like animals or plants that lived long ago.

 Oil is a liquid fossil fuel, sometimes also called petroleum.
 It is found underground within porous rocks.
 Oil rigs must drill down to deposits deep below the earth’s surface to obtain oil.
-More than half of all the oil we use in the United States comes from outside our country.

 Natural gas is made up primarily of a gas called methane.
 Methane gas is highly flammable and burns very cleanly.
 Natural gas is usually found underground along with oil.
-Natural gas supplies are abundant from sources in the United States and Canada.

 Nuclear power plants use the heat from splitting atoms to convert water into the steam that turns turbines.
 These plants rely on uranium, a type of metal that must be mined from the ground and specially processed.
 Fuel rods containing uranium are placed next to each other in a machine called a nuclear reactor.
 The reactor causes the uranium atoms to split, and in so doing, they release a tremendous amount of heat.